zencart/documentation/content/user/troubleshooting/new_php_debug_logs.md

 At checkout time, you get a fatal error:

 ```
-PHP Parse error: syntax error, unexpected '[', expecting ',' or ';' in .../includes/modules/payment/linkpoint_api.php on line 320.
+PHP Parse error: syntax error, unexpected '[', expecting ',' or ';' in .../includes/modules/payment/paypalwpp.php on line 1148.
 ```

-That's because in Zen Cart 1.5.4, this line of code (`linkpoint_api.php`, line 320),
+That's because in Zen Cart 1.5.4, this line of code (`paypalwpp.php`, line 1148)

 ```
 global $$order_totals[$i]['code'];